-The TPA3120D2 is a 25-W (per channel) efficient, Class-D audio power amplifier for driving stereo speakers in a single-ended configuration or a mono bridge-tied speaker.
-The TPA3120D2 can drive stereo speakers as low as 4 $\Omega$ .
-The efficiency of the TPA3120D2 eliminates the need for an external heat sink when playing music.
+The TPA3125D2 is a 10-W (per channel), efficient, class-D audio power amplifier for driving stereo speakers in a single-ended configuration; or, a mono speaker in a bridge-tied-load configuration.
+The TPA3125D2 can drive stereo speakers as low as 4 Ω .
+The efficiency of the TPA3125D2 eliminates the need for an external heat sink when playing music.
 The gain of the amplifier is controlled by two gain select pins.
-The gain selections are 20, 26, 32, 36 dB.
+The gain selections are 20, 26, 32, and 36 dB.

-The patented start-up and shut-down sequences minimize pop noise in the speakers without additional circuitry.
+The patented start-up and shutdown sequences minimize pop noise in the speakers without additional circuitry.